FACTBOX-What are FTX's investors saying? | Business

 FACTBOX-What are FTX's investors saying?

-FTX, founded in 2019, expanded rapidly and was valued at $32 billion in January 2022 during a fundraising.
+Founded in 2019, FTX expanded rapidly and was valued at $32 billion in January 2022 during a fundraising exercise.
 Here's what investors in FTX are saying now: SOFTBANK The total investment of SoftBank Group Corp's Vision Fund in the U.S. and international operations of FTX is less than $100 million, a source close to SoftBank said on Friday.

 FTX, formerly one of the world's largest crypto exchanges, is seeking new funding after a rush of customer withdrawals left it on the brink of collapse.

 Regulators froze some assets of the digital currency exchange and industry peers are trying to limit losses, while former FTX Chief Executive Sam Bankman-Fried is coming under scrutiny.
-FTX, founded in 2019, expanded rapidly and was valued at $32 billion in January 2022 during a fundraising.
+Founded in 2019, FTX expanded rapidly and was valued at $32 billion in January 2022 during a fundraising exercise.

 Here's what investors in FTX are saying now: SOFTBANK

 The total investment of SoftBank Group Corp's Vision Fund in the U.S. and international operations of FTX is less than $100 million, a source close to SoftBank said on Friday.
 SoftBank is marking down its FTX investments to zero, the source said.
-The complications at FTX mark the latest difficulty for the Vision Fund, which has been hit in recent quarters by a global tech rout.
+The complications at FTX are the latest difficulty for the Vision Fund, hit in recent quarters by a global tech rout.

-In a letter posted on Twitter, Sequoia said that its Global Growth Fund III invested $150 million in FTX.com and FTX US, which accounted for less than 3% of the fund's committed capital, while the Sequoia Capital Global Equities fund invested $63.5 million.
+On Twitter, Sequoia said its Global Growth Fund III invested $150 million in FTX.com and FTX US, which accounted for less than 3% of the fund's committed capital, while the Sequoia Capital Global Equities fund invested $63.5 million.
 "The fund remains in good shape," it said.

 ONTARIO TEACHERS PENSION PLAN The Ontario Teachers Pension Plan (OTPP) said on Thursday it had invested a total of $95 million in FTX.